JoseMGMurcia/dices-bot-ts/README.md

 d100+25
 12+d20

+## '?' or 'help' command shows you all other command supported.

-The server must be running with a correct token key.
+### The server must be running with a correct token key.

 before run:
 - npm install